TikTok pet menace: Maxwell the Cat goes viral for assaulting other felines in his neighbourhood

 Is it ethical to watch animals fight?

-For now, TikTok is completely wrapped up in this footage of literal cat fights and some (myself) are asking whether it is ethical to watch animals rip each other to shreds as their owners while their owners package the footage as cheap entertainment.
+For now, TikTok is completely wrapped up in this footage of literal cat fights and some (myself included) are asking whether it is ethical to watch animals rip each other to shreds as their owners package the footage as cheap entertainment.

 Violence between animals can be just as uncomfortable to watch as violence between humans—if not more so—because animals may not understand when to stop or walk away.
 That said, it’s hard to deny the internet’s fascination with Maxwell’s wild antics, even if it raises some difficult questions about where we draw the line between humour and harm.